Brendonovich/sceneify/website/docs/getting-started/basic-walkthrough.md

 # Basic Walkthrough

-This page contains a walkthrough of how to create two scenes, one nested inside another, to demonstrate some of Simple OBS's functionality.
+This page contains a walkthrough of how to create two scenes, one nested inside another, to demonstrate some of Sceneify's functionality.

 ## Step 0: Create a new Scene Collection

 While you could use your existing scene collection in OBS, it is **highly** recommended to create a new one.
-Simple OBS won't alter what you don't tell it to interact with, but for safety's sake it is best to create a new scene collection.
+Sceneify won't alter what you don't tell it to interact with, but for safety's sake it is best to create a new scene collection.

 ## Step 1: Setup

-Firstly, import the necessary classes from Simple OBS.
+Firstly, import the necessary classes from Sceneify.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';